AditMeh/Distillation/README.md

-# Distllation
+# Distillation
 Implementing and experimenting with knowledge distillation

 So far:

 - Distillation loss using torch 1.10 soft-label cross-entropy loss (Kullback-Leibler is the next best option)
-- Teacher and student models setup
+- Teacher and student models setup, along with their respective training loops
 - Visualization is bare bones